xsnpdngv/dotfiles/README.md

 ## Install

-In order to copy `.bashrc`, `.bash_profile`, `.vimrc` and `.gvimrc` to their destinations and install Vim plugin handling and used plugins, execute `install.sh`.
+In order to copy `.bashrc`, `.bash_profile`, `.vimrc` and `.gvimrc` to their standard locations (`~/`) and install Vim plugin handling and used plugins under `~/.vim/`, execute `install.sh`.
 The script does not overwrite anything without asking so.

 ```bash
 ./install.sh